nomeata/haskell-for-readers/haskell-for-readers.md

 Note the difference between `let x = e` and `x <- a`.
 The former is simply a pure `let`, i.e. gives a name to a pure expression; no monadic actions are executed here, no bind is involved.
 The latter invokes `(>>=)` and `x` is bound to the “result” of that monadic actions.

-When use use this style with the `IO` monad we end up with code that almost looks like normal, say, Python:
+When we use this style with the `IO` monad we end up with code that almost looks like normal, say, Python:

 ``` {.haskell .slide}
 copyFile :: FilePath -> FilePath -> IO ()